sigasi/sigasi_insights/content/manual/vunit.md

 When you import a VUnit project or add VUnit support to an existing project, Sigasi Studio runs VUnit in the background and automatically adds the correct libraries - as specified by the VUnit script - to your project.
 It also shows error markers in the VUnit script (`run.py`) if anything goes wrong.

+Since {{< page "sigasi-4.14.md" >}}, the library mapping of the project is automatically updated based on the contents of the VUnit `run.py` script.

 {{< figure src="/img/manual/vunit_project.png" alt="VUnit project" link="/img/manual/vunit_project.png" >}}

 # VUnit project setup in Sigasi Studio